Automorphisms of real del Pezzo surfaces and the real plane Cremona group: Del Pezzo surfaces of degree 4

 \begin{prop} Let $X\cong\PP_\RR^2(3,1)$ be a real del Pezzo surface of degree 4.
 Then $A_o$ lies inside the group

 and $A'$ is a subgroup of

 isomorphic to $\id$, $\ZZ/2$, $\ZZ/3$ or $\Sym_3$.
 Moreover, each group acting strongly minimally on $X$ is either contained in $A_o$ and isomorphic to

-or is an extension of such a group by a subgroup of $A'$ isomorphic to $\ZZ/2$, $\ZZ/3$ or $\Sym_3$ (and every such group actually occurs as a strongly minimal group). \end{prop} \begin{proof} We have
+or is an extension of such a group by a subgroup of $A'$ isomorphic to $\ZZ/2$, $\ZZ/3$ or $\Sym_3$ (and every such group actually occurs as a strongly minimal group), or is a group of mixed type of order $>2$. \end{prop} \begin{proof} We have

 The complex involution acts as

 Thus, for any element $(a_1,a_2,a_3,a_4,a_5)\in A_o$ one has $a_4=a_5$ and $A_o\subset(\ZZ/2)^3$ is the group described in the statement.
 Embedding $A'\hookrightarrow\Dih_6$ indicated therein is clear as well; to exclude some possibilities for $A'$ one consults (\ref{eq: dP4: image}).